Office Add-in doesn't start if you disable protected mode for the Restricted Sites zone in Internet Explorer

 VIDEO ERROR This video could not be started.
 Close this dialog to ignore the problem or click "Restart" to try again.

 These issues occur because protected mode is not enabled for the Restricted Sites zone in Internet Explorer.

 For Office 2013, first make sure that the following update is installed:

 - In Internet Explorer, click the Tools button, and then click Internet Options.

 - Click the Security tab, and then select the Restricted SitesZone.

 - Select the Enable Protected Mode check box, and then click OK.

 - Restart Internet Explorer.

-Microsoft Office add-ins using the Apps for Office platform are designed to run in isolation, using a low rights sandbox.
+Microsoft Office Add-ins using the Office Add-in platform are designed to run in isolation, using a low right sandbox.
 Several features, such as the task pane view, use web views provided using Internet Explorer APIs.
 To ensure these components execute HTML script in low rights mode, Office explicitly requires the browser object to run in Protected Mode.
 Currently, IE does not support this from the API unless Protected Mode is enabled for Restricted Sites zone in IE itself.
 This is typically not a problem since this is the default setting, and rarely will users disable it.
 However, if disabled (by user action or by GPO), these Office add-in types may report an error when starting and refuse to load.
 It is an expected failure under that condition, and is blocked for security reasons.